-Surface graders come in all different shapes and sizes, with varying functions that are usually designed around a specific type of surface, such as sand and fibre or sand and rubber.
-It’s important to use the correct maintenance equipment for your chosen footing, as using the wrong grader can be very detrimental to the surface and cause unnecessary problems later down the line.
+Surface graders come in various types and sizes, with multiple functions usually designed around a specific surface, such as sand and fibre or sand and rubber.
+It’s essential to use the correct maintenance equipment for your chosen footing, as using the wrong type of grader can be detrimental to the surface and cause unnecessary problems.

-Pick out your horses’ hooves, and make sure that their legs are as clean as possible before entering the arena.
+- Pick out your horse’s hooves and make sure their legs are as clean as possible before entering the arena.

-Whether you use a quad bike or tractor to maintain the arena surface, ensure that tyres are clean so as not to contaminate your footing.
+- Whether you use a quad bike or tractor to maintain the surface, ensure that the tyres are clean to avoid contaminating the footing.

-Never neglect your surface.
-Keep in mind that a regular and thorough maintenance programme significantly prolongs the life of your arena and avoids expensive repairs.
+- Never neglect your surface.
+Keep in mind that a regular and thorough maintenance programme significantly prolongs the life span of your arena and avoids expensive repairs.